yiisoft/yii2/docs/guide/installation.md

 ln requirements.php ../requirements.php
 ```

+For the advanded app the `requirements.php` is two levels up so you have to use `ln requirements.php ../../requirements.php`.

 Yii 2 requires PHP 5.4.0 or higher.
 Yii has been tested with the [Apache HTTP server](http://httpd.apache.org/) and
 [Nginx HTTP server](http://nginx.org/) on Windows and Linux.
 Yii may also be usable on other web servers and platforms, provided that PHP 5.4 or higher is supported.